pgstef/pgstef.github.io/pages/pgbackrest-multi-repository-preview.md

 # Multiple Repositories

-The multi-repository support is a huge feature and required a lot of efforts which deserve some enlightenment.
+The multi-repository support is a huge feature and required a lot of effort which deserve some enlightenment.

 For this test, let's keep the configuration simple and build pgBackRest using the `dev-multi-repo` branch: